rastri-dey/Event_Camera_MTT/README.md

 Save "shapes_translation.txt" as "events_shapes_translation.mat"
 Save "shapes_6dof.txt" as "events_shapes_6dof.mat"
 ```
-Note the mat files should be in table format to read the event data.
+Please note, the mat files should be in table format to read the event data from the main script.
 Run the main file.
 ```
 Event_Camera_Multiple_Target_Tracking.m
 ```